Free-Geek/tmpsites/readme.md

 ## What

-`tmpsites` is a set of scripts that remotely creates temporary, disposable web hosting accounts, with individual SFTP access.
+`tmpsites` is a tool for creating temporary, disposable web hosting accounts.
-This is very useful for a classroom situation for teaching the basics of web development.
+It is useful for a classroom situation, such as when teaching the basics of web development.

+Each web account has a hostname, SFTP access, and a generated password.
-The web accounts are automatically deleted after 3 hours.
+Accounts are automatically deleted after 3 hours or a configurable timeframe.

+The tool consists of client-side commands and server code.
+Everything is controlled from the client-side commands.
-The server-side scripts have been tested with Amazon EC2, with an Ubuntu 16.04 "micro" instance.
+The client commands have been tested on macOS 10.12.

-The client-side scripts have been tested on macOS 10.12.
+The server code has been tested on an Amazon EC2 "micro" instance with Ubuntu 16.04.

 ## How it works

-1. `client/provision` provisions a server with the necessary base software and configuration.
+1. The `client/provision` command provisions a server with the necessary base software and configuration.
-2. `client/add_accounts` creates user accounts and corresponding web configurations.
+2. The `client/add_accounts` command creates user accounts and corresponding web configurations.
   Then it prints the usernames and their generated passwords for distribution.

 The usernames of the accounts created will have the form "siteN", where N is a number starting from 1.
+For example: `site1`, `site2`, `site3`.

 The web virtual hosts will be configured with the hostname "siteN.example.com", corresponding to each user account.
+For example: `site1.example.com`, `site2.example.com`, `site3.example.com`.

 ## Instructions